Market Analysts see The Western Union Company [WU] gaining to $25. Time to buy?

 How has WU stock performed recently?

-The Western Union Company [WU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.52.
-With this latest performance, WU shares dropped by -0.72% in over the last four-week period, additionally plugging by 2.28% over the last 6 months – not to mention a rise of 2.64% in the past year of trading.
+The Western Union Company [WU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.61.
+With this latest performance, WU shares dropped by -1.09% in over the last four-week period, additionally plugging by 0.80% over the last 6 months – not to mention a drop of -6.14% in the past year of trading.

 The Western Union Company [WU]: Deeper insight into the fundamentals